CNS Building, 499 Van Buren St.

 Dr. Ferenc Dalnoki-Veress

-Adjunct Professor and Research Scientist at CNS
+Adjunct Professor and Scientist-in-Residence, CNS

 Dr. Ferenc Dalnoki-Veress joined CNS in April 2009 as a Research Scientist to work with Dr. Patricia Lewis on issues of nuclear disarmament and on aspects of global proliferation of fissile materials.